When it comes to training your users, knowing is half the battle. However, the greatest victory is that, which requires no battle.

 Product Adoption is simply the biggest challenge faced by Enterprises who use softwares like Salesforce (CRM), ServiceNow (ITSM), SuccessFactors (HCM), etc. The sophistication of the platform, determines the complexities in getting new users to adopt, learn to navigate, be comfortable and work proficiently in the platform.

-In ServiceNow, when a first-time user gets on to Self-service portal, it’s highly likely that they would need help to understand how to raise requests, report issues and create incidents.
+In ServiceNow, when a first-time user gets on to the Self-service portal, it’s highly likely that they would need help to understand how to raise requests, report issues and create incidents.

 Whatfix’s real-time guided walkthrough, helps them with the transition by facilitating their first-time navigation, with contextualized help that explains how to do each of the tasks, in sequential steps.